The Path to N$^3$LO Parton Distributions: N LO partonic cross-sections

 N$^3$LO corrections to the total cross-section for inclusive neutral- (NC) and charged-current (CC) Drell-Yan production~\cite{Duhr:2020sdp,Duhr:2021vwj} are available through the {\sc n3loxs} public code~\cite{Baglio:2022wzu}, both for on-shell $W$ and $Z$ and as a function of the dilepton invariant mass $m_{\ell \ell}$.
 Differential distributions at the level of leptonic observables for the same processes have also been computed~\cite{Chen:2021vtu,Chen:2022lwc}, but are not publicly available.
 No N$^3$LO calculations are available for other processes included in the NNPDF4.0 dataset.

-The ratio of the NC total cross-section evaluated at two subsequent perturbative orders with a fixed set of PDFs, chosen as NNPDF4.0NNLO is shown in Fig.~\ref{fig:kf_ATLASZHIGHMASS49FB}.
+The ratio of the NC total cross-section evaluated at two subsequent perturbative orders with a fixed set of PDFs, chosen as NNPDF4.0 NNLO when comparing NNLO to NLO results, and aN$^3$LO when comparing N$^3$LO to NNLO results, is shown in Fig.~\ref{fig:kf_ATLASZHIGHMASS49FB}.
 Results are shown in the high-mass region, as a function of $m_{\ell \ell}$, with the same binning as the ATLAS 7~TeV measurement~\cite{Aad:2013iua}.
 Perturbative convergence is apparent, with the N$^3$LO/NNLO ratio closer to unity and smoother than its NNLO/NLO counterpart: while NNLO corrections range between $+0.5\%$ and $+4\%$, at N$^3$LO they are reduced to $-1.2\%$ and $+0.5\%$.

 Total cross-section data are obtained by extrapolating measurements performed in a fiducial region.
 Whereas for NC Drell-Yan production in the central rapidity region and for dilepton invariant masses around the $Z$-peak, the N$^3$LO/NNLO cross-section ratio depends only mildly on the dilepton rapidity $y_{\ell\ell}$~\cite{Chen:2021vtu,Chen:2022lwc}, it is unclear whether this is the case also off-peak or at very large and very small rapidities.
 Hence, the inclusion of N$^3$LO corrections for hadronic processes is, at present, not fully reliable.
 We have consequently not included them in our default determination, but only in a dedicated variant, with the goal of assessing their impact.